yangbo396y/statistical-mechanics-optical-thermal-studies/README.md

 ## Papers

-Papers will be added gradually.
+Papers are listed below and will be added gradually.
 1. **Different Points of Departure in Statistical Physics, and the Paths They Indicate — A Discussion of Particle Ontology and Structure Ontology**
    PDF: [Download PDF](./04-two-points-of-departure-and-their-paths.pdf)
    DOI: https://doi.org/10.5281/zenodo.19792460